 Carers Scholarships have been specially created to offer carers a chance to study, develop their sense of identity outside of caring and retrain towards seeking new employment.
-With your help since 2020 we have provided the equivalent of 132 full Open University scholarships to carers in the UK.
+With your help since 2020 we have provided 142 Open University scholarships to carers in the UK.

 Every day another 6,000 people in the UK take on caring commitments.
 That’s over 2 million people a year, which means at least three out of five of us are likely to become a carer at some point in our lives.
 The chances are that you may already be caring for someone yourself or know another person close to you who is either receiving or giving care.